DragonMounts-Team/DM-SpellboundSkies-Bedrock/README.md

 - [ModBay](https://modbay.org/mods/5196-dragon-mounts-3.html)

 ## Disclaimer
-This is unrelated to "Dragon Mounts 3" which is outdated and unoriginal.
+This is unrelated to "Dragon Mounts 3".
 Anything outside of Dragon Mounts: Spellbound Skies is unofficial.

 ## License
 The add-on's binaries, as well as it's entire code is licensed under **All Rights Reserved**.